October 28th, 2021.

 - Information about their business such as company name and business type

-- Submit notifications, emergency warnings and updates to individuals on the behalf of our clients
+- Submit notifications, emergency warnings and updates to individuals on the behalf of our customers

 - Assess system health, volume metrics, and performance data